vitorascorrea/bike-bluetooth/README.md

 ```bash
 npm test
 ```

+## Supported bikes

+Currently there are two implemented connectors:
+- Echelon Bike Connector, that currently works for the Echelon Connect Sport bike (may work for other models)
+- Debug connector, where you can change the cadence and resistance by using the up/down and left/right arrow keys, respectively

 ## License
 This project is for learning purposes and is licensed under the MIT License.
 You can view the full text of the license [here](https://opensource.org/license/MIT).